kislyuk/argcomplete/README.rst

     import IPython
     parser.add_argument("--python-name").completer = IPython.core.completer.Completer()

-You can also use `argcomplete.CompletionFinder.rl_complete <https://argcomplete.readthedocs.org/en/latest/#argcomplete.CompletionFinder.rl_complete>`_
-to plug your entire argparse parser as a readline completer.
+``argcomplete.CompletionFinder.rl_complete`` can also be used to plug in an argparse parser as a readline completer.

 Printing warnings in completers
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~